ritupravakar/Project-of-CSE13-Information-Retrieval-Predict-article-number-from-crime-report/README.md

-A system that first summarizes the crime, clusters it and predicts sections of the constitution and ranks in increasing order of probability (probabilistic model)
+A system that first summarizes the crime, clusters it and predicts sections of the constitution and ranks in increasing order of probability (probabilistic model).

 Lab Project: Predicting Article no. of the criminal case